 The thicker gauge steel of the Premier cabinet increases the amount of weight it can take.

 The Premier is rated for 200 lbs total weight and up to 50 lbs per shelf.
-The RTA cabinet is only rated for 150 lbs overall and 40 lbs per shelf.
+The RTA cabinet is only rated to hold a total of 150 pounds (40 pounds per shelf.)

 Some Assembly Required – Even for Premiere Cabinets